FEC-socrates/lineGraph-feature/README.md

 Code is served from a bundle.js produced by Webpack.
 If you are making changes to the code, you will need to rebundle.
   - Rebundle by running 'npm run build'.
 Webpack will automatically watch for changes and rebundle on file change.

 Unit tests are conducted by Jest and Enzyme.
 To run unit tests, run 'npm run test'.
+(Make sure your server is also running).

 ## Requirements